contentful/slash-developers/docs/net/tutorials/managment-api.md

 An editor interface represents information about how the user interface displays the fields of a content type.

-Every content type has it's own Editor interface and you cannot explicitly create it.
+Every content type has its own Editor interface, and you cannot explicitly create it.
 Instead, you retrieve and update it appropriately.

 ```csharp
 var editorInterface = await client.GetEditorInterfaceAsync("<content_type_id>");
 ```

-Once you have the editor interface you can update it and change how certain fields are displayed.
+Once you have the editor interface, you can update it and change how certain fields are displayed.

 ```csharp
 var editorInterface = await client.GetEditorInterfaceAsync("<content_type_id>");